Scott Davies (footballer, born 1988)

-Scott Myles Edward Davies (born 10 March 1988) is an Irish professional football manager and player who played as a midfielder.
-He is currently manager of Slough Town.
+Scott Myles Edward Davies (born 10 March 1988) is an Irish professional football manager and player who plays as a midfielder.
+He is player-manager of Slough Town.

 Career

 Early career

 Born in Aylesbury, Buckinghamshire, and attending Aylesbury Grammar School, Davies started his career with Watford's youth system after being spotted whilst playing for the Aylesbury senior team.

 In 2001, he moved to Wycombe Wanderers before moving to Reading in 2002.
 In September 2006, Davies joined Conference South side Yeading on loan, scoring the winning goal away at Ramsgate which saw Yeading go on to face Nottingham Forest.

 Aldershot Town (loan)

 Davies joined Aldershot Town on loan in summer 2007.
 He was given the number 16 shirt.
 He made his professional debut in the 2–1 win over Kidderminster Harriers on 11 August 2007, he also scored his first goal in the game.
 He then scored both goals in a 2–1 win over Histon.

 At the end of 2007–08 season, Aldershot were promoted.
 He also won the Conference National goal of the season, with his injury time goal against Torquay United.
 Davies joined Aldershot for the second time on 23 July 2009.

 He made his first Football League appearance in a 3–2 win over Bradford City on 30 August 2009, he also scored his first goal of the season.